-Just over a month ago Twitter released Bootstrap, "an open-source toolkit designed to kickstart development of webapps and sites".
+Just over a month ago Twitter released Bootstrap, a "sleek, intuitive, and powerful front-end framework for faster and easier web development".
 It offers the front end developer an easy and fast way to build web applications using clean semantic HTML and CSS.

 We've been trying out Bootstrap to develop a new client web application.
 I'm not sure yet whether we can call ourselves "early adopters".
 As I'm sure Twitter themselves would admit, there is some room for improvement and their regular updates reflect that.
 As with any third party toolkit it requires a thorough workout in a real development environment to discover what the real benefits and drawbacks are.
 I'd say overall the experience has been good and we have been putting it through its paces within an agile development process.